Viktoru/mlfruitandnut/README.md

 ### How to add Crops to the field_mlfruitandnut_crop field

 * Once you are ready to upload the data for a specific Crop and cultivars add your Crop name to the field field_mlfruitandnut_crop.
-Go to your Content Type and click List(text).
+Go to your Content Type and click on the List(text).
 Some examples:

 1. Apple|Apple
 2. Abiu|Abiu